The TOTOLINK T10 Smart Home Wi-Fi System is arguably one of the most affordable Wi-Fi mesh systems on the market.

 If you use it with an existing router (or a gateway), you’ll have two separate networks, meaning devices connected to the existing router can’t see those connected to the T10 as peers in a local network.
 In other words, local services like network printing, data sharing, or media streaming might not work as you expect.

 TOTOLINK T10: Mixed performance

 The T10 worked well in my testing and was quite fast as a single router.
-It was straight forward and has enough Wi-Fi power for a small apartment.
+It was straightforward and had enough Wi-Fi power for a small apartment.

-As a system, it was a bit tricky to test it since there’s no way to find out for sure to which of the three hardware units a client connected.
+As a system, it was a bit tricky to test it since there’s no way to determine which of the three hardware units a client connected.

 Overall, with all three units, I found the system able to cover some 4000ft² (372m²) with Wi-Fi fast enough to deliver a modest broadband connection (one that has the download speed of 50Mbps or slower).
 In fact, in most cases, it was faster than the Linksys Velop Dual-band.

 But the T10 wasn’t as reliable as other mesh systems I’ve tested.
-During the 24-hour stress test, it registered a few brief disconnections — not a deal-breaker for most homes.
+The 24-hour stress test registered a few brief disconnections — not a deal-breaker for most homes.